 Protein is such a hot topic these days!
-Are you getting enough?
-Do you need a supplement?
+After I did the Protein Dynamix discounts and review, people have been asking me – am I getting enough?
+Do I need a supplement?
 What are the best sources of protein?
 The average American needs about 0.8 grams of protein per kg of body weight.
 So for a 150lb person, that’s about 55 grams of protein.
 This is easily met (and often exceeded) on a day-to-day basis by our intake of meats, poultry, eggs, dairy and more.
 So the short answer is yes, you’re probably getting enough.
 And no, you likely don’t NEED a protein supplement.
 Yet it seems like everywhere you look (especially in the world of facebook, twitter and instagram), people are blending up protein shakes and “green drinks” as meal replacements or to fuel and re-fuel from their workouts.

 Working as a dietitian in a long-term care setting, I understand that the day may come when my meals will have to be blenderized or pureed and I’ll need to get some of my nutrition from supplements.
 But for now, I’m a big proponent of eating real, whole foods to get my nutrition.
 Call me crazy, but I like eating my food as opposed to sipping it through a straw.